Do I have to pay inheritance tax on my parents’ house?

 Can you inherit a property tax-free?

-The RNRB helps direct descendants inherit a property worth up to £1 million tax-free.
+The RNRB can help direct descendants inherit a property worth up to £1 million tax-free.
 Direct descendants are defined as: children, grandchildren, or great-grandchildren and their spouses; or step, adopted, or foster children; or those who were under the guardianship of the deceased.
-This means siblings, nephews and nieces, and other relatives such as cousins are excluded from this allowance.
+This means siblings, nephews and nieces and other relatives such as cousins are excluded from this allowance.

-The inheritance rules are different for married couples as they can pass their assets to each other without any IHT.
-This means a husband, wife, or civil partner can inherit a property tax-free from their deceased spouse.
+The inheritance rules are different for married couples or those in a civil partnership as they can pass their assets to each other without any IHT.
+This means a husband, wife, or civil partner can inherit a property tax-free from their deceased spouse regardless of its value.

-Additionally, a spouse’s nil-rate band threshold (currently £325,000) also passes to the surviving partner, as does their RNRB of £175,000 if they leave everything to them - making a total of £500,000.
-The remaining spouse will have their own IHT thresholds of the nil rate band and RNRB that are added to this, effectively allowing their estate (including property) to be worth £1 million when they die before there is any IHT to pay.
+Additionally, a spouse’s unused nil-rate band threshold also passes to the surviving partner, as does any unused RNRB.
+The remaining spouse will have their own IHT thresholds (the nil rate band and RNRB) that are added to this, effectively allowing their estate (including property) to be worth up to £1 million when they die before there is any IHT to pay.

 On the remaining spouse's death if the estate is worth more than £2 million the taper mentioned earlier will apply to both RNRBs including the inherited RNRB.